picciano/Vocalware-iOS-Demo/README.md

 Demonstration of implementing Vocalware's text-to-speech API for iOS applications.

 To Run:
-Update Configuration.h with your Vocalware credential.
+- Update Configuration.h with your Vocalware credentials.
-Run app.
+- Run app.